The 25 Best Wines for Summer

 Smoky grilled foods aren’t hard to pair with wine.
-F&W’s Ray Isle explains simple rules and names 25 affordable, easy-to-find bottles.
+F&W’s Ray Isle names 25 affordable, easy-to-find bottles to drink all summer long.

 Aside from an incident in Maine last summer, when I inadvertently tried to turn my hand into a chicken fajita, I've had a long and happy relationship with grilling.
 I attribute this to the fact that grilling doesn't require a lot of thought—more, obviously, than I've given it at times, but not a lot.
 It's a forgiving method of cooking.